-Chapter 15 Financial Element

-Identifies the projects that can be funded using current revenue sources.

-Chapter 16 Conformity

-Addresses compliance with federal and state air quality requirements.
+Chapter 15 Financial Element Identifies the projects that can be funded using current revenue sources.
+Chapter 16 Conformity Addresses compliance with federal and state air quality requirements.
+Needs, Strategies, Projects Prioritizes the transportation improvement projects included in the RTP.

-Chapter 17 Environmental Consultation
+Chapter 14

-A summary of consultation efforts with environmental groups to develop the RTP.
+Chapter 17 Environmental Consultation A summary of consultation efforts with environmental groups to develop the RTP.